 In the beginning of the summer (June), temperatures range from around 20°C to 25°C. Rainfall during this season is very low.
-June is a good time to visit Marseille as it’s not too hot or wet.
-For the actual weather, click here: Marseille
+June is a good time to visit Salerno as it’s not too hot or wet.
+For the actual weather, click here: Salerno

 Office de Tourisme et des Congrès de Marseille

 Emergency calls from phone boxes are free of charge.

 Practically anywhere in the city it may prove tricky to find a convenient parking place.
 So public transport is often the easy option for local motorists.